 These new opportunities may include long tail keywords similar to ones you have had success or with or even new themes that are closely related to your keywords.
 Leveraging insights from keyword research tools will help you to continue expanding your network of content and reach your audience.

 Now that you know what is working for your team, it is time to shift focus to the areas where your competitors are having success.
 By doing a competitor analysis and examining your competitors’ keywords, you may find new content opportunities that will drive success for your company.
 The added bonus with this strategy is that you can also capture traffic share from those competitors.

 A competitor gap analysis will also show you keywords your competitors are ranking highly for that you are either ranking much lower or possibly not at all.
 Learning from a competitor can be a quick way to find a new content theme to focus on, but it is important to use discretion.
 Just because the competitor is having success for a keyword does not mean you should produce content for that same keyword.
 Be sure to think critically about whether the search shows high intent before focusing your attention on competitor keywords.

 Uncover Content Gaps with DemandJump

 The approaches listed above are just a few ways you can find new content gaps to get ahead of your competitors, and stay there.
 The DemandJump platform can boost your efforts by combining consumer insights and competitor intelligence with your own data.
 We can help you find content gaps, expand your coverage in the market, and track your progress over time.
-If you are ready to get the whole story, contact us or start your free trial today.
+If you are ready to get the whole story, contact us or create your free account today.